tonyhu-x/exp/grad/mcgill-ling.typ

 Throughout the design and piloting phase, we continually refined our methodology, specifically with respect to operationalizing pronunciation proficiency.
-Acknowledging that no single measurement can paint a comprehensive picture of participants' pronunciation abilities, we currently include four features as dependent variables in our analysis: plosive VOT, phrasal stress, fluency, and perceived global accent.
+Acknowledging that no single measurement can paint a comprehensive picture of participants' pronunciation abilities, we are currently including four features as dependent variables in our analysis: plosive VOT, phrasal stress, fluency, and perceived global accent.
 The choice of fluency and perceived global accent was made to align with previous studies on aptitude and pronunciation proficiency.
-As for VOT and phrasal stress, we chose them by virtue of their being well-studied phenomena representing segmental phonology and prosody, respectively.
+As for VOT and phrasal stress, we chose them by virtue of their being well-studied phenomena representing segmental and prosodic phonology, respectively.

 Though the concept of language aptitude has been studied for a few decades, it is still highly debated what cognitive abilities it ought to encompass.